 The Company will be adopting new accounting guidance related to the presentation of comprehensive income beginning January 1, 2012.
 The new accounting guidance will allow the Company the option to present the total of comprehensive income, the components of net income, and the components of other comprehensive income either in a single continuous statement of comprehensive income or in two separate but consecutive statements.
-With both choices, the Company will be required to present each component of net income along with total net income, each component of other comprehensive income.
+With both choices, the Company will be required to present each component of net income along with total net income, each component of other comprehensive income along with a total for other comprehensive income, and a total amount for comprehensive income.
 This will eliminate the option to present the components of other comprehensive income as part of the statement of changes in stockholders' equity.
 The new accounting guidance will not change the items that must be reported in other comprehensive income or when an item of other comprehensive income must be reclassified to net income.
 While the Company has not decided which presentation option it will select, the Company does not believe the adoption of this new guidance will have a material effect on the Company's financial position or results of operations.